Kainchi Dham

-Kainchi Dham is a spiritual ashram and Hindu temple complex, located in the Nainital district, Kumaon region of Uttarakhand, India.
-It was established on June 15, 1964, and is known for its association with Neem Karoli Baba, a revered Hindu saint.
-It is situated at a distance of 9 km from Bhowali and 17 Kms from Nainital, on the Nainital–Almora Road.
+Kainchi Dham, also known as Neem Karori Ashram, is a Hindu ashram and temple complex located at Kainchi in the Nainital district, Kumaon region of Uttarakhand, India.
+It is closely associated with the Hindu saint Neem Karoli Baba, also known as Neeb Karori Baba.
+It is situated on the banks of small mountain river, Shipra, at a distance of 9 km from Bhowali and 17 km from Nainital, on the Nainital–Almora Road.